 Over the course of her life, it slowly crept up to the top of her “bucket list.”
 So, recently we decided to book a cruise to Bermuda.
-As luck would have it, there was a cruise right out of Charleston, in South Carolina, a mere five hours from home.
+As luck would have it, there was a cruise out of Charleston, South Carolina, a mere five hours from home.
 It was an event filled week.
 We were even hoping it might be possible to retire in Bermuda.
 But it was not to be.
 We found the cost of living in Bermuda just too high for us average folks.

 Remember, It’s an island and everything must be imported.
 They offer no breaks for seniors unless you are a citizen.
 Oh, and if you want to be a citizen, “forget – about – it!”

 If you bring in electronics you might pay up to 25% or more in duties.
 If you are moving your residence to Bermuda you may get an exemption on some personal items brought in, but not on big-ticket items like cars or boats.

 WOW!
 The average house in Bermuda sold for $1,207,000 (US) in 2016, so you can imagine how much a long-term rental would cost.
 According to the website Numbeo, a one bedroom apartment outside the city center could cost anywhere from $1,800 a month to $2,500 a month.
 You must really love playing golf on a tiny (22 sq.
 Miles) rock in the middle of the ocean to shell out that kind of dough.

 You can find cheaper, smaller places, but they will be small.